mpostils99/LS-AIR/README.md

 # LS-AIR
 LSAIR is an existing relational database which contains data about airports, flights, airplanes, passengers...

 This project is made up of 2 requirements.
-The first part is about updating a relational database and the second about design and implement graph database.
+The first part is about updating a relational database and the second about designing and implementing a graph database.

 LSAIR relational database is divided in 4 modules.
 The first one is about flights, the second about airports, the third about shopping and the last one about luggage.
 There's an extra module that is a cross-module, in which we can use all tables of the database.